 A third sober living house will open for men who no longer require the strict rules that are enforced in Mahalo, a current men’s house, yet who still require some support on their journey of recovery from alcohol or drug addiction.
 Collaborators are STEP Industries, The Mooring Programs, and Nova Counseling ($170,000 over three years).

-Vocational Training Center
+Vocational LEARNing Center

 Fresh Start Regional Hunger Coalition